MoinDalvs/Time_Series_Forecasting_From_Scratch/README.md

        where, ct = gamma * (xt/yt) + (1-alpha) * ct-alpha

 here we are capturing trends as well as seasonality.
 Using smoothing we will be able to decompose our time series data and our time-series data will become easy to work with because in real-world scenarios working with time series is a complex task so you have to adopt such methods to make the process smooth.

+### 11) **`Time Series Analysis in Data Science and Machine Learning`**
+When dealing with TSA in Data Science and Machine Learning, there are multiple model options are available.
+In which the Autoregressive–Moving-Average (ARMA) models with [p, d, and q].
++ P==> autoregressive lags
++ q== moving average lags
++ d==> difference in the order
+Before we get to know about Arima, first you should understand the below terms better.

++ **Auto-Correlation Function (ACF)**
++ **Partial Auto-Correlation Function (PACF)**

+**Auto-Correlation Function (ACF):** ACF is used to indicate and how similar a value is within a given time series and the previous value.
+(OR) It measures the degree of the similarity between a given time series and the lagged version of that time series at different intervals that we observed.
+This is used to identify a set of trends in the given dataset and the influence of former observed values on the currently observed values.
+**Partial Auto-Correlation (PACF):** PACF is similar to Auto-Correlation Function and is a little challenging to understand.
+It always shows the correlation of the sequence with itself with some number of time units per sequence order in which only the direct effect has been shown, and all other intermediary effects are removed from the given time series.

+Autocorrelation analysis is an important step in the Exploratory Data Analysis of time series forecasting.
+The autocorrelation analysis helps detect patterns and check for randomness.
+It’s especially important when you intend to use an autoregressive–moving-average (ARMA) model for forecasting because it helps to determine its parameters.
+The analysis involves looking at the Autocorrelation Function (ACF) and Partial Autocorrelation Function (PACF) plots.

+##### What is correlation?
+In statistics, correlation or dependence refers to any statistical association between two random variables or bivariate data, whether causal or not.
+Correlation refers to any statistical association in the broadest sense, but it actually relates to the degree to which two variables are linearly connected.

 #### What are the limitations of Time Series Analysis?
 Time series has the below-mentioned limitations, we have to take care of those during our analysis,